 Monitor your progress.

-Look for common ground with your connections, and think about mutually beneficial opportunities.
+Look for common ground with your connections and think about mutually beneficial opportunities.

 Follow up on every meeting with a thank you call or email.

 Remember, it takes time to build your network.
 Having a positive conversation with someone today doesn’t mean you’ll work with them tomorrow, but it may prove priceless over time.
 Use the table below to track your networking or grab a piece of paper and write down your answers.